felixtrz/becsy/docs/guide/architecture/systems.md

 In practice, though, this would lead to unacceptable latency in propagating changes through your systems, so we want to order their execution such that all changes are fully processed in a single frame whenever possible.
 In other ECS libraries this is typically done by registering the systems in the desired order of execution or by setting system priorities.
 We take a different approach.

-Becsy lets you declare a partial order on your systems through powerful precedence directives, leading to an acyclic graph of systems that can be automatically linearized for single-threaded execution.
+Fecsy lets you declare a partial order on your systems through powerful precedence directives, leading to an acyclic graph of systems that can be automatically linearized for single-threaded execution.
 This is more complex than explicitly specifying the exact order but it allows for efficient mapping onto multi-threaded execution, and also lets you integrate third party system packages without needing to understand their internal ordering constraints.

 Each system can specify its ordering constraints via a schedule builder: